Olympic National Park Itinerary for 1–3 Days: Best Things to See (+Map & Tips)

 Good to know: This article is written by Kassidy of The Hiking Helper.
-An avid traveler, she has a goal of visiting all the National Parks in the U.S. Olympic National Park is one of her favorites and in this guide, she shares her experience-based tips to help you plan a perfect visit to this beautiful park.
+She has visited many U.S. national parks and shares her practical tips here to help you plan your visit to Olympic National Park.

 One Day in Olympic National Park

 So don’t try to see it all.
-Instead, concentrate on one area.
-We recommend the northern side of the park, close to Port Angeles, about 80 miles northwest of Seattle.
-If you start your day early, you can see some of the best attractions here, do a few short hikes, and still have plenty of time to spend at each place.
+Instead, focus on one area.
+For a one-day Olympic National Park itinerary, we recommend the northern part of the park near Port Angeles, about 80 miles northwest of Seattle.
+If you start early, you can visit several of the best places to see in Olympic National Park, do a few short hikes, and still have enough time at each stop.

 Here’s how we recommend spending one day in Olympic National Park: